openwrt-zipit/homepage/index.markdown

 * Not as many packages as Debian [z2sid](http://mozzwald.com/z2sid).
 In particular, not as many graphical packages (some have been ported from the [Ben Nanonote OpenWRT port](https://github.com/projectgus/qi-openwrt-packages).)

-* No formal release as yet, just nightly snapshot builds.

 * OpenWRT is officially a router firmware (although it runs on lots of other devices), so some aspects are more router-friendly than handheld-friendly.

 ## Requirements

 * A ZipIt Z2 and a spare MiniSD card.

 * uboot already installed.
 If your ZipIt is stock, I recommend downloading the latest version of [FlashStock](http://russelldavis.org/2011/02/13/flashstock-v0-1/) from [Mozzwald's downloads page](http://mozzwald.com/download).
+Or try [z2uFlashstock](http://mozzwald.homelinux.net/node/174).

 ## Installing to an SD card